dabzse/HackerRank/README.md

 ## repo created: Jan 1, 2024

 and on the first day I just added this readme and all of the solutions which are completed. \
+(that was a plan, but I didn't have time for it)

+### missing solutions which are already done

+- Strings
+- Sets
+- Itertools
+- Collections

-I will continue to add solutions as I go along, possible daily, with 1 solution, 2 solutions...
+I will continue to add solutions as I go along. \
+\+ possible daily, with 1 new solution, 2 new solutions...

 so, that's it at the moment